oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Username anonymisation | Not enabled | Reduced investigation effort by not requiring security analysts to decrypt usernames on demand.
-If the Agency identifies a requirement this can be enabled.
+If the organisation identifies a requirement this can be enabled.
 Machine name anonymisation | Not enabled | Reduced investigation effort by not requiring security analysts to decrypt machine names on demand.
-If the Agency identifies a requirement this can be enabled.
+If the organisation identifies a requirement this can be enabled.

 #### Custom apps